 Other options are also available ranging from $7 to $10 per user per month, with added features such as invoicing, payroll, and software integrations.
 Their mobile app version also enables manual time tracking and task input for on-the-go individuals.

-Workpuls is an employee monitoring software that gives employers a “unique perspective” of their teams’ productivity, reports, timesheets, and day-to-day activities.
+Workpuls is an employee computer monitoring software that gives employers a “unique perspective” of their teams’ productivity, reports, timesheets, and day-to-day activities.
 This software offers features to help companies better streamline their operations and organize their teams.
 Some of its unique, productivity-focused features include:

 - Real-time monitoring